aryanrajtrangham/Courses_from_priyanshu/E-commerce.md

                         DB1             DB2             DB3
       ```

-  - Each layer function independently, runs on different services & is treated as a separate module when it comes to its development, modification or maintaince
+  - Each layer function independently, runs on different services & is treated as a separate module when it comes to its development, modification or maintenance
   - **Pros**
     - Improved Security due to better sync between the modules
     - Security level is enhanced
     - Possible partial update without affecting whole system
-    - Availablitity even if server is down due to cache data
+    - Availability even if server is down due to cache data
   - **Cons**
     - Complex communication between layers (difficult implementation)
     - Requires manual management
 - **E-Commerce Microserver Architecture**
-  - It means the creation of the application/website by arranging multiple services that have less comploy
-  depending between each other
+  - It means the creation of the application/website by arranging multiple services that have less comply depending between each other

   - ```[]
                                 +----------------+